Contents, Related Policies, Applicability ▾

 University personnel should seek to invite speakers who are appropriate role models for the university’s students and whose professional and personal lives reflect integrity and respect for the values of The Church of Jesus Christ of Latter-day Saints (Church).
 Similarly, university personnel should host events that support The Aims of a BYU Education and reflect integrity and respect for the values of the Church.
 Prospective speakers must not be invited, and events should not be promoted, until they have been properly approved in accordance with this policy and other applicable university policies.
 (See Public Expression Policy; Political Neutrality Policy.)

 All of the following criteria must be met for a person to be qualified to speak on campus:

 - The speaker must have the education, training, or experience to discuss the topic(s) chosen for presentation.

-- Unless specifically approved in advance during the clearance process, the speaker must not market or promote any commercial or personal product.
+Unless specifically approved in advance during the approval process, a speaker must not market or promote any commercial or personal product.

 The university permits events where controversial positions are expressed.
 Participants in these events should be treated with courtesy and respect.
 Those desiring to express public opposition in connection with these events must follow the request procedures, the content standards, and the time, place, and manner standards of the Public Expression Policy.
 Banners, placards, handouts, unusual dress, shouts, or any other expression or actions that attempt to disrupt or harass the participants in an event are not allowed, and violators may be subject to university discipline or arrest.